AT Cycle 9

 Enrichment: 14, G66, G67

-These problems will require you to use the calculus and what you learned about different kinds of densities.
+Some of these problems will require you to use the calculus and what you learned about different kinds of densities.
+If you finish the ones that don't require calculus, watch the homework videos below.

 Support: 2, 4